eldipa/book-of-gehn/posts/z3/perf/2021-06-14-Performance-of-ITE-Expressions.md

 They do a good job but still a *branch* is potentially expensive so they are replaced by *branchless* variants.

-{% call marginfig('min-check-elapsed-per-func-in-encrypt-experiment.svg', indexonly=True) %}
+{% call marginfig('min-check-elapsed-per-func-in-encrypt-experiment.svg', indexonly=True, width='100%') %}
 Minimum  `check-elapsed` time (y axis) per branch/branchless function (x axis).
 {% endcall %}